 Speed Throttles: They do not throttle your speeds since they are essentially charging you per megabyte to be used within a window of time.

-If you'd rather pay per gigabyte and have unthrottled 4G speed no matter how much you use, give Keepgo a try and use our link for 15% off your purchase.
-If you have any questions about which service will fit your needs best, drop us a comment below and we'll do our best to help you out.
+If you'd rather pay per gigabyte and have unthrottled 4G speed no matter how much you use, give either Skyroam or Keepgo a try and use our link for 10% off your purchase.
+If you have any questions about which service will fit your needs best, drop me a comment below and I'll do my best to help you out.

 Travelers found this article by searching: